-For entry into Fall 2022, our application is available October 15—January 15.
+For entry into Fall 2022, our application is available October 15—December 15.

 Top-ranked applicants at the Masters level will be considered for entrance scholarships ranging from $6,000 to $8,000.
 Top-ranked applicants at the Doctoral level will be considered for $3,000 or $10,000 entrance scholarships.